-Method Description DBList detail monitoring The SQL Server agent monitors only the list of databases specified in the SQL Server 2008 agent's DBList attribute.
+Method Description DBList detail monitoring The SQLServer agent monitors only the list of databases specified in the SQLServer agent's DBList attribute.
 The agent uses Microsoft ActiveX Data Objects (ADO) to establish a connection with the selected databases to verify the health of those databases.
 If the connection is successful the agent considers the database as available.
 If the connection fails, the database instance is considered not available and, if the FaultOnDMFailure agent attribute is configured, the service group fails over to the failover nodes.
-Script-based detail monitoring The SQL Server agent uses a script to monitor the status of the database.
+Script-based detail monitoring The SQLServer agent uses a script to monitor the status of the database.
 If the script is successfully executed during monitoring, the agent considers the database instance available.
 If the execution fails, the database instance is considered not available and, if the FaultOnDMFailure attribute is configured, the service group fails over to the failover nodes.
 A sample SQL script is provided with the agent for the purpose.
-You can customize the script to meet your configuration requirements.
-The script is located at%VCS_HOME%\bin\SQLServer2008\sample_script.sqlHere, the variable %VCS_HOME% is the default installation directory.
-Typically it isC:\Program Files\Veritas\Cluster Server.
+Customize the script to meet your configuration requirements, or use your own script, which can be placed at any other location.
+The script is located at: %VCS_HOME%\bin\SQLServer\sample_script.sql Here, the variable %VCS_HOME% is the default installation directory.
+Typically, it is: C:\Program Files\Veritas\Cluster Server.
 You should use a separate script for each SQL Server service group that exists in the cluster.
 The script should exist on all the nodes in the service group.